What is an access audit?

 - We work with senior officials, Assembly Members and Ministers of the Welsh Government.

 Tony Crowhurst B.Sc.
 (Mathematics), DBA.
 Cert Dip AF, MRICS.
-Tony is a Chartered Surveyor, a member of the Royal Institute of Chartered Surveyors, is fully insured and has over 35 years experience in the building industry.
+Tony is a Chartered Surveyor, a member of the Royal Institute of Chartered Surveyors, is fully insured and has more than 35 years of experience in the building industry.
 He has worked with and for disabled people for many years both as customer and client.

 - Longer term commissions are subject to separate negotiations